JeschkeLab/autoDEER/_sources/source/autoDEER/semi_autoDEER.rst.txt

     import autodeer.hardware.criteria as criteria
     import time

-Here we define a few starting parameters as well as initialising the interface.
+Here we define a few starting parameters as well as initialise the interface.
-It is at this step that a connection between autoDEER and your spectrometer api is made.
+It is at this step that a connection between autoDEER and your spectrometer API is made.

 .. code-cell:: python
     :execution-count: 2

-    gyro_N = 0.0028087
+    gyro_N = 0.0028087 # This is just an initial guess of the gyromagnetic ratio, a more precise value will be calculated from the field sweep.
-    LO = 34.2172
+    LO = 34.2172 # The is the central frequency of your resonator reptime = 2e3 # This should be 3-5e3 when using 50K
-    reptime = 2e3 # we can automate this but it might be unnecessary interface = ETH_awg_interface()
+    interface = ETH_awg_interface()

 Field Sweep